MagicDAQ/magicdaq_docs/_posts/2010-6-25-Install_MagicDAQ.md

 Open a command prompt and enter:

-`python -m pip magicdaq`
+`python -m pip install magicdaq`

-### Upgrading an Existing Instillation of MagicDAQ

-Open a command prompt and enter:

-`python -m pip magicdaq --upgrade`

-For full debug output enter:

-`python -m pip magicdaq --upgrade -v`
+* To see install debug output, add `-v` to the end of above command
+* To upgrade an existing magicdaq instillation, add `--upgrade` to the end of the above command

 ### Authorize Driver Install